 In specific binlog formats, a binary log event can contain statements that produce temporary tables on the replica side, and the result of further statements may depend on the temporary table content.
 Typically, temporary tables are not selected for backup because they are created in a separate directory.
 A backup created with temporary tables created by binlog events can cause issues when restored because the temporary tables are not restored.
 The data may be inconsistent.

 enables or disables the safe-slave mode, and

 of time in seconds to wait until temporary tables disappear.
 The

 safe-slave mode, when used with

-thread is stopped and checked to see if temporary tables produced by the slave
+thread is stopped and checked to see if temporary tables produced by the replica

 exist or do not exist.
-If temporary tables exist, the slave SQL thread is
+If temporary tables exist, the replica SQL thread is

 restarted until there are no temporary tables or a defined timeout is reached.

 You should not use this option for group-replication.
 Create a Backup with a Timestamp *****************************

 If you plan to store more than one backup in a location, you should add a timestamp to the backup directory name.